paviudes/chflow/README.md

 ## Contributing to `chflow`

 There are no restrictions on contributing to `chflow`.
 While updating the GitHub repository, care should be taken to avoid syncing data files and compiler generated files.
-Two commands, `clean` and `clean git`, in `chflow` remove files unwanted for syncing.
+Two commands, `clean` and `clean git`, in `chflow` remove such unwanted files.
 The latter option returns the `chflow/` directory to its factory setting.
 Note that when files are removed, they are not actually _deleted_, but _moved_ into `chflow/.ignore`.
 It is then safe to delete this folder using `rm -r .ignore/`.

 ## Citing `chflow`
 ```text